-Volunteer at a Youth Hostel for Room and Board
+Volunteer and Stay at a Youth Hostel in Europe for Room and Board

 For years I tried to think of a way to live in Paris.
 But the expense and the near-impossibility of getting a work permit discouraged me.
 Then a miracle happened: I found a way to live in Paris for free.